-He was super shy and him and his girlfriend were extremely clingy.
 I thought he hated me for a while, because he wouldn’t really talk to me and wouldn’t follow me back on Instagram whenever I requested.
 (I later found out this was because his girlfriend used his Instagram and it was actually her who would accept his follow requests.)

 The next couple of months had similar small interactions; we were acquaintances who only talked when we saw each other.
 This all changed in October, when I posted something on my Instagram story advertising my Snapchat, and he added me.